-In this article, I’ll show you how to install several Java versions simultaneously under Windows and how to switch between them on the command line with short commands.
+In this article, I’ll show you how to install several Java versions simultaneously in Windows and how to switch between them on the command line with short commands.

 Installation of multiple Java versions

-Installing several Java versions at the same time is incredibly easy under Windows.
+Installing several Java versions at the same time is incredibly easy in Windows.
 You can download and run the installer for each version, which automatically installs the versions in separate directories.

 - Java SE 1.1 – You can no longer install this version on 64-bit Windows.